hugomagaldi/DeepForestVision/README.md

-# DeepForestVision - reviewers only
+# DeepForestVision

 ## Foreword
 DeepForestVision is developed under CC BY-NC-SA 4.0 license

-DeepForestVision will be made publicly available in the AddaxAI interface (https://addaxdatascience.com/addaxai/), that can be run on Windows, Linux and MacOS.
-Pending public release, we provide this Python code for reviewers to run the algorithm on Windows, Linux and MacOS.
+This Github provides the DINOv2 model weights as well as a Python code to run DeepForestVision on photos and videos.
-It will also be made public on the project Github page.
+DeepForestVision is also publicly available in the AddaxAI interface (https://addaxdatascience.com/addaxai/), that can be run on Windows, Linux and MacOS without programming knowledge.

 ## Using DeepForestVision